openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 The purpose of ID_CRED_PSK is to facilitate the retrieval of the PSK.
 It is RECOMMENDED that it uniquely identifies the CRED_PSK as the recipient might otherwise have to try several keys.
-If ID_CRED_PSK contains a single 'kid' parameter, then the compact encoding is applied; see [Section 3.5.3.2 of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#section-3.5.3.2).
+If ID_CRED_PSK contains a single 'kid' parameter, then the compact encoding is applied; see {{Section 3.5.3.2 of RFC9528}}.
-The authentication credential CRED_PSK substitutes CRED_I and CRED_R specified in {{RFC9528}}, and, when applicable, MUST follow the same guidelines described in  [Section 3.5.2](https://www.rfc-editor.org/rfc/rfc9528.html#section-3.5.2) and [Section 3.5.3 of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#section-3.5.3).
+The authentication credential CRED_PSK substitutes CRED_I and CRED_R specified in {{RFC9528}}, and, when applicable, MUST follow the same guidelines described in {{Section 3.5.2 and Section 3.5.3 of RFC9528}}.

 ## Message Flow of PSK